semji/reputationvip.github.io/_posts/2015-11-16-behat-to-the-fixture.md

                 - src/AppBundle/DataFixtures/
 {% endhighlight %}

-Context class list is the same as behat test.
+Context class list is the same as Behat test.
 Just add FixturesContext (see below).

 ## Manage databases before to load fixtures